Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: An intensive study of the criminological and environmental theories and methods of crime prevention and reduction.
-Topics included are: the history of crime prevention approaches and theories; program development; case studies and research in crime prevention; and the overall problem of loss-prevention management in the United States.
+Description: Explores criminological and environmental theories and methods for crime prevention and reduction.
+Covers the history of prevention strategies, program development, case studies, research, and loss-prevention management in the United States.

 For class offerings for a specific term, refer to the Schedule of Classes